restfulapi/intro-restful-api-slides/restful-api-overview.md

 <br />

-Envelope information contained in headers
+'Envelope' information is contained in headers
 ```http
 Content-Type
 X-hedtech-Media-Type   <-- the 'actual' content type